ct-js/ct-js/app/data/ct.libs/place/docs/Collision checks.md

 # Collision checks with `ct.place`

 `ct.place` checks collisions with the methods listed below.
 Most of the time, it uses a collision group (aka `cgroup`, or `this.cgroup`) to check against a specific, defined by you, subset of copies, as well as tile layers.
-After enabling this module, you will find additional fields in type editor and for tile layers in the room editor, where you can set this collision group.
+After enabling this module, you will find additional fields in template editor and for tile layers in the room editor, where you can set this collision group.

 While runnning a game, you can change a copy's `this.cgroup` parameter so `ct.place` detects it under a different collision group.
 Think of a one-way platform or a barrier that can be turned off.